Participate in Research

 At Mass General Brigham, we know the importance of research and innovation, and our patients' role in it.

 Our hospitals and staff want to provide you with the best care possible.
 Research studies help us find new and better ways to care for you.
 Our founding hospitals have a long tradition of medical breakthroughs, from the first use of ether for surgery at Massachusetts General Hospital to the first successful organ transplant at Brigham and Women’s Hospital.

 Almost every treatment, test, drug, or medical device is a result of successful research, dependent on patients like you.

-Visit the clinical trials website to find clinical trials and sign up for weekly e-mails to receive the latest information about our research studies.
+Visit our Rally website to find clinical research studies that meet your interests.
+You can save a search or sign up for weekly e-mails to receive the latest information about studies looking for volunteers.

 The Biobank is a large research program designed to help researchers learn how people’s health is affected by their genes, lifestyle, and environment.
 By participating, you can help us better understand, treat, and even prevent the diseases that might affect your health and the health of future generations.
 We are looking for thousands of participants of all ages and backgrounds.